mattiamanzati/durable-workflows-with-effect-cluster/slides.md

 What happens if the workflows succefully registers the order, process the payment and then fail to create the tracking id due to the hourly quota being exausted?
 The user will indeed see a fancy error page saying "Oops, you exausted your API quota", but what will happen to the just received order?
 Will it be processed anyway?
 Will it be clear to the purchasing user that he does not need to do anything because the order has been received anyway?

+Most of the errors we have here will take care of themselves just with time right?
+So why not just try again?
+This way we potentially get out of our error list all of those errors that are temporary.
 -->

 ---